perladvent/perldotcom/content/article/_pub_1999_09_topaz.md

 syntax appropriate for declaring variables to give appropriate hints to a hypothetical compiler?
-That is to say MY INT \$X or MY STR \$Y -- and I thought that the INT and the STR and the NUM should be suffixes, something like MY \$X:NUMâand, in fact, that suffix syntax is something that Larry officially has blessed, but just not for this purpose.
+That is to say MY INT \$X or MY STR \$Y -- and I thought that the INT and the STR and the NUM should be suffixes, something like MY \$X:NUM—and, in fact, that suffix syntax is something that Larry officially has blessed, but just not for this purpose.
 That's the instinct of the language designer coming to the fore saying that something that is a string or a number should not be so hard to type.
 It should read better.

-Meanwhile, if you want to declare something as being a reference to a class - MY DOG SPOTâthat's going to work.
+Meanwhile, if you want to declare something as being a reference to a class - MY DOG SPOT—that's going to work.
 You can say that \$SPOT when it has a defined value will be a reference to an object of type DOG or at least of a type that is compatible with DOG, and the syntax is already permitted in the Perl parser; it doesn't do very much yet but